|The Frankfurt-Tipp rating:|

-The "Friends"-books of Helme Heine are everywhere in the world a full success.
-The lovingly drawn and told stories about Johnny Mauser, Franz von Hahn and Schwein Waldemar inspire millions of readers.
-Now the friends of the farm "Mullewapp" are storming the big screen for the second time.
+The Friends books by Helme Heine are a huge success all over the world.
+The lovingly drawn and narrated stories about Johnny Mauser, Franz von Hahn and Pig Waldemar delight millions of readers.
+Now, for the second time, the friends from the Mullewapp farm are storming the big screen.

-In their second feature film Johnny Mauser (Ralf Schmitz), Franz von Hahn (Michael Kessler) and the other animals on the farm have to do everything to keep the hungry pig Waldemar (Axel Prahl) from eating his birthday cake before the big party.
-As if that wasn't exhausting enough already, the nasty wild boar Horst von Borst also learns that there is a delicious strawberry cake on Mullewapp.
-With a trick he gains access to the farm and also sows discord between the animals.
-And while Horst von Borst is getting closer and closer to the cake, the three friends unintentionally go on an adventurous bicycle tour far away from Mullewapp - too far to be home in time for the big party…
+In their second feature film, Johnny Mauser (Ralf Schmitz), Franz von Hahn (Michael Kessler) and the other animals on the farm have to do everything they can to stop the hungry pig Waldemar (Axel Prahl) from eating his birthday cake before the big party.
+As if that wasn't stressful enough, the nasty boar Horst von Borst also finds out that there is a delicious strawberry cake at Mullewapp.
+He uses a ruse to gain access to the farm and also sows discord between the animals.
+And as Horst von Borst gets closer and closer to the cake, the three friends are unintentionally whisked away on an adventurous bike ride and far away from Mullewapp - too far to be home in time for the big feast.

-The first "Mullewapp" film from 2009 was really a very endearing children's film, which proved that even without the most modern trick technique it is still possible to tell really beautiful stories that captivate their target audience.
-It was simply beautiful to see that a pleasantly old-fashioned animated film like this, which manages without hectic chases and overloaded effects, was able to arouse such enthusiasm among the young viewers.
-As "Mullewapp" has turned especially to smaller children, the film could also be fully adjusted to their viewing habits.
-And the makers have succeeded in doing this absolutely convincingly.
-The little ones are not beaten to death by loud, fast and gaudy pictures, but are thrilled with a simple, beautiful and lovingly told story.
+The first Mullewapp film from 2009 was really a very endearing children's film that proved that even without the most modern animation technology, really beautiful stories can still be told that captivate their target audience.
+It was simply wonderful to observe that a pleasantly old-fashioned animated film like this, which manages without hectic chases and overloaded effects, could trigger such enthusiasm among young viewers.
+By targeting Mullewapp specifically at younger children, the film was also able to cater fully to their viewing habits.
+And the makers succeeded absolutely convincingly.
+The little ones are not slain here by loud, fast and gaudy images, but thrilled with a simple, beautiful and lovingly implemented story.

-Mag be that there are enough children who are now so conditioned that they only watch 3D animated films.
-And it may also be that the children have fun with the very simple story and its gags.
-But that doesn't make this second trip to "Mullewapp" a good children's movie.
-If you want to see one of these, you should rather insert the DVD of the first part into your little one.
-But for this work there is only a very limited one left: Worth seeing!
+May be that there are enough children who are so conditioned by now that they only watch 3D animated movies.
+And it may also be that kids enjoy the very simplistic story and its gags.
+But that doesn't make this second trip to Mullewapp a good children's movie.
+If you want to see one, you'd better put the DVD of the first part in your little ones' hands.
+For this work, however, there is only very conditionally still a: Worth seeing!